-There are several steps to the entire process that are best handled by a professional who has taken these measures dozens of times.
+There are several steps to the entire process that are best handled by a professional who has taken these measures countless times.
 From start to finish, the expungement process might take a few months to complete, depending on the backlog of cases in the government’s system.
-In these circumstances, it’s best to have an attorney work with you to ensure you and all other parties involve submit all documentation correctly to ensure a fair chance at expungement.
+In these circumstances, it’s best to have an attorney work with you to ensure you and all other parties involved submit all documentation correctly to ensure a fair chance at expungement.

 Contact The Law Office of Gabriel & Gabriel to Start the Expungement Process

-Don’t hesitate to contact an expungement lawyer in West Palm Beach if you think that you are eligible for having a charge removed from your record.
+Don’t hesitate to contact an expungement lawyer in the West Palm Beach area if you think that you are eligible for having a charge removed from your record.
 Having a criminal charge expunged can help you regain control of your life.
-Call (561) 622-5575 for a free consultation or reach out to us online by completing our contact form.
+Call (561) 622-5575 for a free consultation or reach out online by completing a contact form.
 Attorney Brian Gabriel will advise you on whether expungement is right for you.